galois-yan/Shock_Severity_Infimum/README.md

 When the SSI of the test shock equals or exceeds the SRS of the actual shock, the device can be deemed safe under the given conditions.
 Please read [the paper](https://royalsocietypublishing.org/doi/10.1098/rspa.2019.0694#:~:text=A%20metric%20is%20necessary%20for,Biot%20in%201932%20%5B4%5D.) for more details.

-## Disclaimer
-This software is published for academic and non-commercial use only.

 ## Usage
 There are two classes in this repository.
 The 'acc' class contains time and data information within its properties that describes an acceleration measurement.